tzislam/libnvcd/README.md

 `export BENCH_EVENTS=branch,divergent_branch,threads_launched,warps_launched`

 The reason why we group these accordingly is because only a very specific set of events may be used together at once.
-Only one of these event groups can be recorded per kernel invocation, so

-it's simplest to stick with recording on a per-line basis.
+Only one of these event groups can be recorded per kernel invocation, so it's simplest to stick with recording on a per-line basis.
 That said, the library does support the usage of incompatible events and will find separate groups to section them off with.

-### Libraries

-You must ensure that `LD_PRELOAD` contains the path to `libnvcdhook.so`, and that `LD_LIBRARY_PATH` points to the `bin` directory in the repo.
-It may also need to be set to point to cuda and cupti's locations.

 ### Source code

 From there, make sure to add `-I/path/to/libnvcd-repo/include` to your cpreprocessor flags, `#include <libnvcd.h>` on any source files with cuda calls you wish to use, and then call `libnvcd_init()`.
 This will load `libnvcd_begin()` and `libnvcd_end()`.
 From there, mark your regions and you'll get output.

 See `nvcdrun/src/gpu_call.cu` for an in source example.